From the north to the south, traverse Italy for peerless operatic performances in the country that can claim to have invented the art form.

 After a morning talk by Mairi, explore some of the treasures of ancient Italy in the Naples National Archaeological Museum.
 One of the world’s most impressive archaeological institutions, the museum contains the extraordinary Farnese Art Collection of works from Græco-Roman antiquity, as well as many poignant casts made of the victims of Pompeii and decorations removed from the Pompeii excavations.
 A particular highlight is the series of astoundingly lifelike mosaics of Mediterranean sea-life, waterfowl and the denizens of the Nile River, rendered in carefully-observed detail.
 The afternoon is at leisure.

-In the afternoon, transfer to Naples Airport for an evening flight to Palermo in Sicily (included in tour price).
-On arrival in Palermo, transfer to the hotel before dinner in the evening.
+After lunch in Naples, transfer to Naples Airport for an evening flight to Palermo in Sicily (included in tour price).
+On arrival in Palermo, transfer to the hotel.

 In the morning, visit the Palazzo dei Normanni, seat of the Norman Kings of Sicily in the 11th and 12th centuries and the oldest royal residence in Europe.
 The focus of the palace is the Palatine Chapel, whose stunning mosaics stand out even amongst the great works of Byzantine art for the subtlety of their colours and the delicacy of their depiction of the draped robes of the saints.